Abhinav053/Drivo_backend/README.md

-# 🚗 Uber Backend - Ride-Sharing Platform API
+# 🚗 Drivo Backend - Ride-Sharing Platform API

 A full-featured **ride-sharing backend service** built with Node.js, Express, MongoDB, Redis, and WebSockets.
 This project implements a modern Uber-like system that matches passengers with nearby drivers in real-time.